githubtraining/continuous-delivery-aws/responses/01_label-trigger.md

 A lot of things go into delivering "continuously".
 These things can range from culture and behavior to specific automation.
 In this course, we're going to focus on deployment automation.

+{% if preferences.cloud == 'azure' %}
+### Setting up environments and kicking off deployments

+Automation works at its best when a set of triggers work harmoniously to set up and deploy to target environments.
+Engineers at many companies, like at GitHub, typically use a ChatOps command as a trigger.
+The trigger itself isn't incredibly important.

+In our use case, we'll use labels in multiple ways:
+- When someone applies a "spin up environment" label to a pull request, that'll tell GitHub Actions that we'd like to spin up our environment on Azure.
+- When someone applies a "stage" label to a pull request, that'll be our indicator that we'd like to deploy our application to a staging environment.
+- When someone applies a "destroy environment" label to a pull request, we'll tear down any resources that are running on our Azure account.
+{% else %}
 ### Kicking off deployments

 Every deployment is kicked off by some trigger.
 Engineers at many companies, like at GitHub, typically use a ChatOps command as a trigger.
 The trigger itself isn't incredibly important.

 In our use case, we'll use labels.
 When someone applies a "stage" label to a pull request, that'll be our indicator that we'd like to deploy our application to a staging environment.
+{% endif %}

 ## Step 1: Configure a trigger based on labels